Information for professionals

 Providers will offer:

-- Easter – a maximum of four days of face-to-face provision.
+- Spring – a maximum of 4 days

-- Summer – four weeks of face-to-face provision, which cover a maximum of 16 days of at least four hours provision.
+- Summer – a maximum of 16 days

 How do the children we are working with access the programme?